-Even though atomic force microscopy is a versatile tool for modern nanotechnology,^{82,55,83,84} still most commercial instruments rely on external deflection sensors to sens the deflection of mass fabricated micro machined cantilevers.
-Optical deflection sensors are not only bulky compared to instruments relying on self sensing cantilevers (see Fig. 3.8), they can also influence the cantilever deflection6 and interfere with the sample and other characterization methods.7 To avoid photo bleaching and background fluorescence, instruments specialized for biological samples often use lasers in the infrared regime for a beam deflection setup.
+Even though atomic force microscopy is a versatile tool for modern nanotechnology, 82,55,83,84 still most commercial instruments rely on external deflection sensors to sens the deflection of mass fabricated micro machined cantilevers.
+Optical deflection sensors are not only bulky compared to instruments relying on self sensing cantilevers (see Fig. 3.8), they can also influence the cantilever deflection and interfere with the sample and other characterization methods.
+To avoid photo bleaching and background fluorescence, instruments specialized for biological samples often use lasers in the infrared regime for a beam deflection setup.
 However, using wavelengths invisible to the eye requires the use of additional equipment for alignment.
 The concept of self-sensing cantilevers based on magnetic tunneling junctions as it is presented in this chapter can help to overcome these issues as they show sufficient sensitivity for use in atomic force microscopes.
-The application of magnetostrictive materials as strain sensors has been proven by Mamin et al.^{136,137} while magnetoresistive displacement sensing was employed by Sahoo et al.138 to atomic force microscopy.
+The application of magnetostrictive materials as strain sensors has been proven by Mamin et al. 136,137 while magnetoresistive displacement sensing was employed by Sahoo et al. 138 to atomic force microscopy.

-Here, the integration of self-sensing cantilevers based on magnetostrictive tunnel magnetoresistance sensors (TMR) to atomic force microscopy is introduced since they offer high strain sensitivity111 and remarkable miniaturizing opportunities.112 This makes them a promising alternative to already employed piezoresistive^{92, 94, 95, 96, 97, 98, 139} and piezoelectric sensors.^{93, 98} The magnetostrictive TMR sensor consists out of two ferromagnetic layers, the so-called reference and sensing layer, separated by an insulating tunneling barrier.
-The reference layer is magnetically pinned to an artificial antiferromagnet sandwiched by the exchange bias effect to a
+Here, the integration of self-sensing cantilevers based on magnetostrictive tunnel magnetoresistance sensors (TMR) to atomic force microscopy is introduced since they offer high strain sensitivity and remarkable miniaturizing opportunities.
+This makes them a promising alternative to already employed piezoresistive 92,94,95,96,97,98,139 and piezoelectric sensors.
+The magnetostrictive TMR sensor consists out of two ferromagnetic layers, the so-called reference and sensing layer, separated by an insulating tunneling barrier.
+The reference layer is magnetically pinned to an artificial antiferromagnet sandwiched by the exchange bias effect to a natural antiferromagnet.

 Figure 4.1.: a) A schematic of a self-sensing microcantilever based on magnetostrictive TMR sensors.
-Upward deflection causes tensile stress σ on the bottom side of the cantilever.
+Upward deflection causes tensile stress $\sigma$ on the bottom side of the cantilever.
 This is detected by a resistance change of the deflection TMR sensor.
 The TMR sensor on the cantilever chip is not subjected to stress and can be used as a reference. b) A scanning electron microscopy image (bottom view) of a self-sensing microcantilever including two TMR sensors on the cantilever and its chip.
-Reproduced with permission from A. Tavassolizadeh.8 natural antiferromagnet.
+Reproduced with permission from A. Tavassolizadeh.

 The magnetostrictive sensing layer on the other hand is free to rotate.
-As the TMR effect is a spin-dependent electron tunneling phenomenon, the tunnel resistance depends on the angle φ between the magnetizations of these two ferromagnetic layers.
+As the TMR effect is a spin-dependent electron tunneling phenomenon, the tunnel resistance depends on the angle $\phi$ between the magnetizations of these two ferromagnetic layers.
 Due to the inverse magnetostrictive effect, induced strain rotates the easy axis of the positive magnetostrictive sensing layer and varies thereby the tunnel resistance.

 4.1.
-Integration of Magnetic Tunneling Junctions to Microfabricated Cantilevers
+Integration of Magnetic Tunneling Junctions to Microfabricated Cantilevers project.

-The fabrication of the cantilevers with TMR sensors was done by Ali Tavassolizadeh and Dirk Meyners at Christian-Albrechts-University in Kiel, Germany, while the deposition of the TMR stack was done by Karsten Rott and Günther Reiss at Bielefeld University, Germany, within a joint DFG project.
 The incorporation of TMR sensors into AFM cantilevers is thereby conceived over a sequence of MEMS techniques in order to ensure durability of TMR sensors properties within the fabrication process.
-The TMR-stack is grown by sputtering techniques on a 4^{''} Si(100) wafer substrate with 300 ± 2 μm thickness (Si-Mat Silicon Materials, Germany).
-It is covered with 2 μm-thick and 100 nm-thick silicon dioxide, which is thermally grown on the back and front side, respectively.
+The TMR-stack is grown by sputtering techniques on a 4" Si(100) wafer substrate with $300\pm2~\mu m$ thickness (Si-Mat Silicon Materials, Germany).
+It is covered with 2 $\mu m$ -thick and 100 nm-thick silicon dioxide, which is thermally grown on the back and front side, respectively.
 The process starts with transferring windows into the backside silicon dioxide layer for later anisotropic etching of silicon by means of photolithography and reactive ion etching (RIE).
-On the front side of the wafer, the TMR stack is deposited using a sputtering system with a base pressure of 2×10^{-7} mbar.
+On the front side of the wafer, the TMR stack is deposited using a sputtering system with a base pressure of $2\times10^{-7}$ mbar.